savob/savobajic.ca/content/projects/extracurricular/falcon/_index.md

 # Embedded System

 The embedded system is the combination of the control and sensor system.
 It's composed of several circuit boards designed for specific purposes placed around the aircraft to collect data or actuate our control surfaces.
-Below is a block diagram of the entire embedded system, in it the white blocks are modules used to aquire or relay data, yellow is for microcontrollers that we will program with our own firmware, and black for other systems outside the scope of the embedded system.
+Below is a block diagram of the entire embedded system, in it the white blocks are modules used to acquire or relay data, yellow is for microcontrollers that we will program with our own firmware, and black for other systems outside the scope of the embedded system.

 {{< fig src="/images/falcon-embedded-diagram.jpg" caption="Block diagram of the entire embedded system ([PDF](/pdf/falcon-embedded-diagram.pdf))" width=100% >}}